Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 As soon as an opportunity arose, many of the women chose to escape their employers’ homes and flee to the Philippine Embassy.
 But they were not greeted with the sanctuary they had hoped for.

-Some of the embassy staff are strict, the women said.
+Some of the embassy staff members are strict, the women said.
 A common punishment for minor offenses — such as sneaking some extra food from the kitchen — is the denial of breakfast for two weeks.
 The dormitory-style rooms are cold in the winter, and the women are locked inside each night.

 To prevent them from complaining to their families about the living conditions at the embassy, their phones were confiscated.
-“For almost five months we couldn’t communicate with our families because our phones were taken by the ambassador,” said the 48-year-old Filipina.
+“For almost five months we couldn’t communicate with our families because our phones were taken by the ambassador,” said the 48-year-old woman.
 “It’s like being in prison.”

 In response to a request for comment, the Philippine Department of Foreign Affairs said it had launched an “investigation into allegations of poor treatment while under temporary shelter and recommend the necessary actions accordingly.”
 The department said it “has actively taken measures to ensure the safety and well-being of Filipino victims of trafficking” in Syria and has been trying to secure exit visas for the women and pay any outstanding fees and fines imposed by the Syrian government.
 Since December, when the department was contacted for comment, Philippine officials said they have begun repatriating some of the women.